* International Students

 Student Financial Aid (FASPA) form, a federal designated and

-college to get help completing the application.
-It is important to
+get help completing the application.
+It is important to complete

-complete the application as early as possible prior to the semester
+the application as early as possible prior to the semester in which

 Grayson Admission Requirements